 The Law Commission concluded in the new guidelines that electronically signed and witnessed contracts and documents are admissible in court provided that the signer is able to authenticate the document and that all formalities relating to the execution of the document are satisfied.
 You can read more about the new guidance in the UK, here.

-Which documents can be eWitnessed in the UK?
+Which documents can be signed electronically in the UK?

 - A deed that affects one of the dispositions referred to in section 27(2) and (3) of the Land Registration Act 2002